ModusCreateOrg/App-AddressBook/extras/README.md

 $ sudo apachectl restart
 ```

+For projects I have set up in repositories like this one, I create a vhost.sample file in the repo.
+You can copy this to your sites-enabled directory and edit it so that it works with your set up.
+You probably have your clone of the git repo in a different place than I do.

 At this point you should be able to edit and develop locally, using your clone of the git repository.